 WHAT: School year adventure, play, nature, science, art, & gardening!
 New theme every month!
 Standards-based curriculum that complements in-school learning.
-(Coming soon: see applicable standards).

-HOW MUCH: $125-250/month members, $147.50-$295/month non-members.
+HOW MUCH: $95-125/month members, $110-145/month non-members.
 Scholarships available!
 Apply when you register online.*

-REGISTRATION and PAYMENT: When you enroll online, you will create an account and your registration information will be saved for future programs.
+REGISTRATION and PAYMENT: When you register online, you will create an account and your registration information will be saved for future programs.
 Be sure to read our cancellation policy on this page below.
 Returning families — please review and update your online information yearly.

 WHAT PARENTS ARE SAYING: “In the pandemic, we’ve seen two different preschools close, and I’ve felt very uncomfortable sending my four year old to indoor childcare.
 After six months of no childcare, I was worried that my introverted kiddo might struggle with new teachers and kids but he LOVED Wonder Keepers from day one.
 When he heard he was going back another day, he literally jumped for joy.
 He keeps asking me when it’s a nature school day and has been so excited to return.
 Thank you, Nearby Nature!!!!” — Sarah, Wonder Keepers Mom

-- Wonder Keepers: Alton Baker Park and the Nearby Nature Learnscape
+Program Location: Alton Baker Park and the Nearby Nature Learnscape

-Each location has its own unique environment to explore and learn about — from the Willamette riverside in Alton Baker Park, to the Oak Savanna at Mount Pisgah Arboretum, to the tall fir forest in Hendricks Park.
-All sites provide access to bathrooms, hand-washing facilities, drinking water, parking for drop-off and pick-up, and covered areas in case of inclement weather.
+Programs site provides access to bathrooms, hand-washing facilities, drinking water, parking for drop-off and pick-up, and covered areas in case of inclement weather.
 All programs happen rain or shine.

 Group Size and Ages

-Fall 2020-Winter 2021 Program Costs and Important Notes
+Fall 2021 Program Dates & Costs & Times

-- Natural Neighbors — Meets Friday afternoon, 12:30-4:30pm (Alton Baker Park), $125/month for members or $147.50/month for non-members
+- $125/month for members or $145/month for non-members

 - A minimum non-refundable deposit of $35 is required to hold your program space.